-You can renew your eAudiobooks by logging in to our eAudiobook website.
+You can renew your eAudiobooks and eBooks by logging in to your listening and reading app.

 When you join the library a PIN is automatically generated for you.
 If you want to reset your PIN to something more memorable or you have forgot your PIN, you can reset it.
 Reset Your PIN

 Alternatively, your PIN can be issued or changed in person at any East Riding of Yorkshire branch library or mobile library.

 For security reasons, we are unable to do anything to do with your PIN over the telephone.

 To link to your children's library accounts you must be set up as the contact / guarantor for each child.
 This can only be done at a library by a member of staff using our Library Management System.

 Once this is done, the next time you log in to your account and select 'My loans' you will have the option to select yours and your children's loans.

 We can notify you by either SMS or Email that your items are ready for collection.